pestbarn/starburst.css/README.md

 ## Recommended workflow for contributing (OS X)
 **Contributing to this project is optional, and is in no way a requirement to run Starburst.css**

+*Note: if you're doing changes to the Sass file, please use the `source/starburst.scss` file, and not the one in the `scss` folder.*

 1. You should have Ruby installed by default, confirm this with `ruby -v` (otherwise, [download Ruby](https://www.ruby-lang.org/en/documentation/installation/))
 2. Run `gem update --system`